chadwhitacre/openpath/2026/fueling-open-source-with-vibes-and-money/index.md

 As they were going to press, Tailwind dramatically [proved them right](https://vlad.website/llms-are-accelerating-the-open-source-sustainability-crisis/).
 The problem the paper authors identified is real, and affects real people.
+I feel for them.

 However, to say vibe coding _kills_ Open Source is true only if "Open Source" refers to a certain class of business models.
 Yet, as Cramer and